State Rep. Jefferson helps save tax caps as forest preserve tax rate bill fails

 Where without controversy, BFPD was really designed, in large part, for prairie restoration, WCFPD’s recent clear-cutting of large tracts of timber for prairie restoration in Sugar River, Alder, Fuller, Pecatonica River and Roland Olson forest preserves has angered many and been the hottest point of many controversies for the new board.

-While most of the reported 8,500 trees were red pines, a portion were hardwoods.
+While most of the reported 8,500 trees were red pines, a portion where hardwoods.
 However, the district was only paid $2 to $4 a ton for the lumber.

 The low price has been justified because of transportation costs, as noted by Winters.

-Since being separated by well-publicized legislation from the Winnebago County Board, the newly independent WCFPD Board has been beset by one controversy after another, beginning with the purchase of some property from Gasparini.
+Since being separated by well-publicized legislation from the Winnebago County Board, the newly independent WCFPD Board has been beset by one controversy after another, beginning with the purchase of some property from former Winnebago County Sheriff Don Gasparini, which Jefferson cited in his comments against the bill.
 BlackHawk Sierra Club asked the board to reconsider the purchase of Gasparini’s property.
-It was also discovered WCFPD Board member Jay Ferraro lived in East Moline, and he resigned.
-More recently, area hunters have avidly questioned the district’s deer-hunting policy.
+Then, it was discovered WCFPD Board member Jay Ferraro lived in East Moline, and he resigned.
+Recently, area hunters have avidly questioned the district’s deer-hunting policy.

-Going for retirement, Kalousek was not retained by the new board as executive director, but was given a generous exit package.
-A search is under way to fill his position.
-For those guidelines, go to www.wcfpd.org/assets/pdf/execvacancy.pdf.
+Kalousek was not retained by the new board as executive director, but was given a generous exit package, and a search is under way to fill his position.
+For those guidelines, go to http://www.wcfpd.org/assets/pdf/execvacancy.pdf.

 Posted March 23, 2012